WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Andrew (A.J.)
 Chambers**
 <br>Teacher and Media Advisor, Horse Creek Academy and Digital Media Committee Member, Journalism Education Association

-**Laura Evans**
-<br>Vice President of Education, Georgia Public Broadcasting

->"The American Archive of Public Broadcasting is a unique platform that draws on some of the most significant events in recent American memory.
-These resources are an invaluable addition to the universe of content available to educators and students through public media.
-Our Georgia educators are thrilled to be able to bring such intimate perspectives on our nation's history into their classrooms."

 **Justin Jakovac**
 <br>Executive Director, Mountain-Plains Museums Association